pal-Alexandra/IMR_PROJECT/README.md

 :smile: Reorganized project files into a Project Assets to differentiate imported assets vs our assets (As per teacher's request)

+:smile: Added the UI elements in scene, almost done on the game flow

 ## Necessary assets to download to use in Unity

 ### Road System: